JimBowler82/50-Projects-Repo/1-Expanding-Cards/README.md

 # Expanding Cards

-## Project 1 for 50 projects in 50 days.
+## Project 1 for 50 projects in x days.

 This a responsive HTML5 CSS3 & JavaScript project to display clickable expanding images.